atapas/notifyme/README.md

 - 👉 Do you want to manage multi-line notifications?
 - 👉 Do you limit the number of notifications you may want to see?

 Then, you should give `react-notification-timeline` a try.

-Here are some glimpses of the component,
+## Here are some screen-shots
 - Notification Componet with count

   <img src="./static/notification.png" alt="notification " />